Senior Business Economist

 Federal Reserve Bank of Dallas

-Garrett Golding is a business economist at the Federal Reserve Bank of Dallas.
-In this role, he analyzes trends in energy markets, geopolitics and the U.S. shale oil and gas sector.
-He also briefs Dallas Fed President Robert Kaplan on these issues for FOMC meetings.
-Golding started his career in Washington, D.C., as a staff member with the U.S. House Committee on Energy and Commerce.
-He then worked as a consultant at Rapidan Energy Group, an oil market and geopolitical risk advisory firm.
-Prior to joining the Dallas Fed, Golding was with the strategic planning department at Pioneer Natural Resources.
-A native of the Dallas area, Golding earned a BA in political science from Baylor University and an MA in national security and strategic studies from the U.S. Naval War College.
-He is a term member with the Council on Foreign Relations.
+Garrett Golding is a senior business economist at the Federal Reserve Bank of Dallas.
+In this role, he analyzes and forecasts trends in oil and gas markets, geopolitics and the energy transition.
+His work has been cited in Bloomberg, the Wall Street Journal, Dallas Morning News, Houston Chronicle and other major media outlets.
+Prior to joining the Dallas Fed, Golding held positions at Pioneer Natural Resources, Rapidan Energy Group and the U.S. House Committee on Energy and Commerce.
+A native of the Dallas area, Golding earned a BA in political science at Baylor University and an MA in national security and strategic studies at the U.S. Naval War College.
+He is a term member of the Council on Foreign Relations.

 Dallas Fed Publications